tonymorris/fnconf-haskell-2018/README.md

 ###### Property Based Testing, **Mark Hibberd, 150 minutes**

-Building on Tony and Brian's introductions to functional programming with types, property based testing is the extra verification technique you need to ensure working software.
+Building on the earlier two introductions to functional programming with types, property based testing is the extra verification technique you need to ensure working software.
 We will work through the patterns of property based testing, starting with simple functions, working up to verification of a larger program.

 By the end of this workshop participants will have a better understanding of the advantages of property based tests over example based tests, as well as acquiring the skills and confidence to start applying property based testing techniques to their current work.